YogeshT22/local-docker-data-pipeline/README.md

-# Project: Containerized ETL Data Pipeline
+# Mini Project 2: Containerized ETL Data Pipeline

 This project demonstrates a fundamental ETL (Extract, Transform, Load) data pipeline pattern using Python and a PostgreSQL database, all running as isolated services orchestrated by Docker Compose.
 The key focus is on managing a **stateful** service (the database) and ensuring data persistence across container lifecycles using Docker Volumes.